 terraform.tfstate file.
 And if there is no such file, there is nothing for the

 data "terraform_remote_state" resource type to read off of.
-In such cases, it would be a good idea to use the data resource type.
+In such cases, using the data resource type would be a good idea.

 I hope you enjoyed reading this note and found it helpful.
 Let me know if there are any clarifications necessary.